 Can't decide whether you'd like to pursue forensics or criminology?
 In the words of everyone's favourite taco girl, "¿Por qué no los dos?"

-We are proud to offer a combined Bachelor of Criminology with a Bachelor of Science in Forensic Biology and Toxicology, the only degree in Australia allowing you to combine both areas into one degree.
+We are proud to offer a combined Bachelor of Criminology and Bachelor of Science, the only degree in Australia allowing you to combine both areas into one degree.

 This degree will allow you to gain not only an understanding of the motivations and patterns of criminal behaviour in Australia, but also science that helps solve major crime and the justice system governing the country.